jiuliwei/AppleScript_to_automatically_sync_Safari_from_Chrome/README.md

 # Solution
 - This script first resets safari bookmarks to empty, and then imports bookmarks, passwords and history from chrome.
-- I assumed the maximum number of bookmarks to delete in the root directory is 20, but you can modify it.
+- I assumed the maximum number of bookmarks to delete in the root directory is 20, but you can modify it in **local.sync.plist** file.
 ```
 <key>StartCalendarInterval</key>
   <dict>